gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

 ??? info "Game shows wrong VRAM value in settings"
     Set the `-availablevidmem` [launch option](../../additional-setup.md/#launch-options) (with a value of up to 3072.0).

+    It is not recommended to go beyond 3072.0 due to potential unstability issues.
+Additionally, on verisons below 1.0.8.0 that number is arbitrary - try numbers like 60.0, 120.0 etc. to see what fits.

 ??? info "The game does not start in desired resolution and there is no option to increase it in the settings"
     Set these [launch options](../../additional-setup.md/#launch-options):